chowden/fullstack-security/README.md

     - `9200` (Elasticsearch)
     - `3306` (Mysql)

-1. Atleast 4Gb of available RAM
+1. At least 8Gb of available RAM

 ## Versions

-All Elastic Stack components are version 6.2.2.
+All Elastic Stack components are tested and working at version 6.2.2.
 THis can be changed in the environment file (see at the bottom)

 ## Architecture